SlimeKnights/slimeknights.github.io/docs/guides/material.md

 For examples of these files, see [Tinkers' Things](https://github.com/SlimeKnights/TinkersThings/tree/1.20/src/data/tinkers_things/tinkering/materials), which adds 3 materials:

 * Hematite: a castable alloy material used for melee/harvest and armor plating.
-* Veinline: a composite material used as a binding and a bowstring.
+* Magmaskin: a composite material used as a binding, bowstring, armor maille, and traveler's curiass.
 * Silky Cloth: a part builder material used as armor maille.

 ### Recipes